arirusso/audio-playback/README.md

 * `-b` Buffer size in bytes.
 Defaults to 4096

 * `-c` Output audio to the given channel(s).
 Eg `-c 0,1` will direct audio to channels 0 and 1.
-Defaults to use all available channels
+Defaults to use channels 0 and 1 on the selected device

 * `-o` Output device id or name.
 Defaults to the system default